 Drivetrain and Shifter

 The woom 6 features 8 speeds with a SRAM grip shifter that works great for the average tween rider.
-Whether tackling rolling hills or long flat paved trails, the woom 6’s gain ratios (ranging from 1.8 to 5.8) offered plenty of range.
+Whether tackling rolling hills or long, flat, paved trails, the woom 6’s gain ratios (ranging from 1.8 to 5.4) offered plenty of range.

 The woom 6 has front and rear v-pull brakes that are easy to use and effective.
 The brake levers are adjustable to fit the smallest of hands.
 More advanced riders may benefit from the additional stopping power from disc brakes, but our testers had no complaints about the woom 6’s braking performance.

-Cushioning and supportive, our testers had no complaints about the saddle.
+Cushioning and supportive, the saddle is ergonomically designed to fit the smaller bone structure of kids.
+Even after longer rides, our testers had no complaints about the saddle.

-One problem we did encounter on the woom 6 was pedal strike.
-When making tight, more aggressive turns, our 10-year-tester hit the inside pedal on the ground.
+When making tight, more aggressive turns, our 10-year-old tester hit the inside pedal on the ground.
 Our more conservative 12-year-old rider who has ridden the bike extensively, however, did not have an issue with pedal strike on the woom 6.

 woom 6 vs. Trek Wahoo 26

 Comparable in specs and price, the Trek Wahoo 26″ is the only comparable hybrid 26″ bike with a 1x system.
-We have yet to get our hands on a Trek Wahoo 26″ (we have yet to find a bike shop who has one in stock), so we weren’t able to do a true comparison ride of the two, but based on the build and available specs on the Trek, they are certainly designed for different riders.
+We have yet to get our hands on a Trek Wahoo 26″, so we weren’t able to do a true comparison ride of the two.
+But based on the build and available specs on the Trek, they are certainly designed for different riders.

 woom 6: With an adjustable-height handlebar and grip shifters, the woom 6 is best for everyday or recreational riders.
 With outstanding performance, the woom 6 is likely to re-spark your child’s love of biking.